 Apple, Incorporated

-As of 8/25/2010, Apple is one of Getem's Red Paw winners.
-Keep in mind that red paws usually cost you a lot of time and/or money. as of March 26, 2010 by Michael Patrick Murphy
+As of 7/6/2013, Apple is still one of Getem's Red Paw winners.
+Keep in mind that red paws usually cost you a lot of time and/or money. by Michael Patrick Murphy

 Things breaking means you have to spend more money.